smirnov-am/email-capture/README.md

  - AWS Lambda
  - AWS API Gateway
- - Python
- - DynamoDB
+ - AWS DynamoDB
+ - Python+Flask
  - Bootstrap4

-### TODO

-1. Add email validations
-2. Add domain validation

 > Do you need help with hosting this form?
 Reach out to me at msc.smirnov.am@gmail.com